jhan-dev/ProductManagement/README.md

 ## Feature Categories
-Identify the three categories you have for your product, then write or place sticky notes above each category to oragnize features into groups.
+Identify the three categories you have for your product, then write or place sticky notes above each category to organize features into groups.

 ## The Product Lifecycle